mlswg/mls-architecture/draft-ietf-mls-architecture.md

 message.
 This means that the compromise has both confidentiality and privacy implications on the future AEAD encryptions of that chain.
-In the case of a Group Operation message, only the privacy is affected, as the signature is revealed, because the secrets themselves are protected by HPKE encryption.
+In the case of a Group Operation message, only the privacy is affected, as the signature is revealed, because the secrets themselves are protected by Hybrid Public Key Encryption (HPKE).
 Note that under that compromise scenario, authentication is not affected in either of these cases.
 As every member of the group can compute the AEAD keys for all the chains (they have access to the Group Secrets) in order to send and receive